destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

   - what selectors we should use
   - how should we interact with the application
 - What is the use-case for axios-mock-adapter library
-- What is the use-case for factory girl library
+- What is the use-case for factory-girl library

 ### 📝 Katas